Eastlake Streetscape Conceptual Plan

 The project focus is on Lake Avenue, the east side of First Street, and York Avenue from 124th Avenue to Birch Street.
 This project does not include the residential streets of Eastlake.
 A map of the project area is available in the 'Project Resources' links.

-The project is financed by the Denver Regional Council of Government's "Community Mobility Planning and Implementation (CMPI)" set-aside funding from the 2020-2023 Transportation Improvement Program (TIP).
+This plan is financed by the Denver Regional Council of Government's "Community Mobility Planning and Implementation (CMPI)" set-aside funding from the 2020-2023 Transportation Improvement Program (TIP).
+Currently, no funds have been set aside for implementation or construction of the plan recommendations.

 Project Process and Timetable